Three Point Sprayers

 Other Innovations For Safety and Convenience

 Another handy feature is pallet fork holes in the frame of these sprayers.
-Just hook the sprayer onto the fork and move it.
+Just hook your 3 point sprayer for compact tractor onto the fork and move it.
 There are a number of components that hang underneath the frame, and they can be damaged if you lift a sprayer with a pallet fork placed underneath the sprayer.
 With this innovation, you can fork the sprayer cleanly and spare the valves or hoses dangling below.